 CCIS-CC is a robust web-based application developed to record court information for all criminal cases in an efficient and accurate manner.
-CCIS-CC will incrementally replace existing ACIS screens and functions accessed primarily by clerks of court.
+CCIS-CC incrementally replaced existing ACIS screens and functions accessed primarily by clerks of court.
 Replacement of Court Flow functionality for clerks was completed in 2014.
-The system is designed to enhance the current work flow by consolidating multiple functions on a single screen to allow for speedy data entry and recovery for users.
+The system is designed to enhance the current workflow by consolidating multiple functions on a single screen to allow for speedy data entry and recovery for users.
 As replacement components with enhanced capability are built in CCIS-CC, those components are disabled in ACIS.